IAMXID/did-method-iamx/README.md

 # 3.4 Authentication

-iamx DID Documents **SHOULD** include an `authentication` property to specify a set of verification miamxds.
+IAMX DID Documents **SHOULD** include an `authentication` property to specify a set of verification miamxds.

 A IAMX DID subject could add the `authentication` property in its corresponding IAMX DID Document to denote that the subject has authorized a set of verification miamxds for the purpose of authentication.